 Is Becoming an Esthetician Worth It?

 There are many benefits to becoming an esthetician.
-Ultimately, you have more control over your pay; there’s flexible and diverse career options and ample opportunity for challenge and growth.
+Ultimately, especially if you start your own independent business, you’ll have much more control over your pay - plus there are other flexible and diverse career options in the industry and ample opportunity for challenge and growth.
 You also get to work with and help a range of people.

 Begin by looking up your state's Board of Cosmetology requirements for getting an esthetician license.
 Most states require anywhere from 150 to over 1200 hours at an accredited training program to qualify for a license.
 Some states allow apprenticeship hours instead of or in addition to school hours.

 After finishing your hours, you’ll apply for the State Board exam.
-You will already have begun studying and practicing for this test like there is no tomorrow.
+You should start studying and practicing for this test as soon as possible!
 Around 51% of people fail the written part of this test, so proper preparations are necessary.